DavidShenJingtao/tp/docs/UserGuide.md

 Format: `help`

-Expected output: The Help window opens and remains visible until closed.
+What you’ll see: The Help window opens and remains visible until closed.

 <a id="52-adding-a-person-add"></a>
-### 5.2 Adding a person: `add`
+### 5.2 Adding a contact: `add`

 Adds a contact to the contact list of TAConnect.